turingschool/career-development-curriculum/module_two/flower_exercise.md

 * The **synthesis** stage to summarize the findings in your brain dump
 * The **prioritization** stage to narrow down what's most important to you from your synthesis. **The results from your prioritization stage are what should go on your finished Flower page.**

+**Facilitator #2:** On the following slide (Slide #9), cold call on 1-2 students to answer the question of how they've responded to the question "what do you do" in the past then go over Slide #10

 ### You're Not a Role
 Let's start by recapping the do's and don'ts of professional storytelling.
 When people have asked you what you do in the past, what have you said?
 “I was a construction worker.”
 “I was a marketing manager.”
 “I was a teacher.”
 Sound familiar?
 These kind of declarations are not inherently wrong -- it's important to claim your identity according to the work you love.